nyinyi979/blogs_app_server/README.md

 # blogs_app_server
-backend API for blogs app in my repositories
+Backend API for blogs app
----

 ## Languages used
 - Typescript ( Typescript is only used with prisma methods ) , JavaScript